sf-wdi-19-20/WDI21staging/bootstrap/readme.md

 What percentage would you have to make the width for a div that took up 3 columns (.column-3)?
 How about 2 & 1 (.column-2, .column-1)?

 ###Responsiveness
-MORE

 ##Mockups

 We'll be coding up a few mockups using Bootstrap.
-Fork and clone [this repo]() to get started.
+Fork and clone [this repo](https://github.com/sf-wdi-21/bootstrap_mockups) to get started.

 ##Solutions